yaya2devops/bachelor-guide/docs/overview.md

 <details>
 <summary>2.
 What is an end-of-study project (PFE)?</summary>

-An end-of-study project also PFE is a comprehensive academic project that students complete at the very end of their degree program.
+An <a href="#/pfe">end-of-study project also PFE</a> is a comprehensive academic project that students complete at the very end of their degree program.
 </details>

 <details>